 Resources for Undergraduates

 Available to all Princeton students, Writing Center conferences are free one-on-one sessions with experienced fellow writers trained to consult on assignments in any discipline.
 Writing Center Fellows welcome visits at all stages of the writing process, from getting started to developing a thesis, structuring an argument, and revising a draft.
 They serve as sounding boards, careful readers, and helpful critics, and are able to suggest possibilities implicit in a student's own thinking and writing.
-Typically, these conferences run 50-minutes.
-JP and Senior Thesis Writers may also request longer, 80-minute conferences.
+Conferences are typically 50 minutes long; JP and Senior Thesis writers may reserve 80-minute conferences.

 “In setting tangible yet manageable goals, I was able to break down seemingly monolithic tasks.
 In the words of my mother, ‘Q: How do you eat an elephant?
 A: One bite at a time!’”